-6.3.5.1 The machinery elements shall be checked for strength when the sprocket is affected by efforts corresponding to the maximum torque of the drive or to the moment of the extreme protection setting and also by the chain breaking load acting after the hawse, as well as by the wave forces as specified in 1.4.6.1, Part VIII "Systems and Piping" (refer to 6.3.5.3 to 6.3.5.8.
-This requirement does not cover oil tankers and bulk carriers to suit the requirements of Part XVIII "Common Structural Rules for Double Hull Oil Tankers" and Part XIX "Common Structural Rules for Bulk Carriers").
-The reference stresses in the elements, which may arise from the influence of the above-mentioned loads, shall not exceed $0.95R{eH}$ of the element material.
-For the purpose of complying with this requirement the use is allowed of the protecting devices (e.g., extreme moment clutch) fitted between the drive and the machinery, provided the requirements of 6.3.1.3 are met.

-6.3.5.2 The anchor machinery elements situated in lines of force flow shall be checked for strength when affected by stresses corresponding to the rated pull on the sprocket $P_1$ or $P_2$ .
-In this case, the reference stresses in the elements shall not exceed $0,4R{eH}$ of the element material.

-6.3.5.3 The following pressures and associated areas shall be applied (refer to Fig. 6.3.5.3):
+- 6.3.5.1 The machinery elements shall be checked for strength when fastening to the ship's foundation, including protection against wave forces as specified in 1.4.6.1, Part VIII "Systems and Piping" (refer to 6.3.5.3 6.3.5.8).
+The requirement does not cover oil tankers and bulk carriers to suit the requirements of Part XVIII "Common Structural Rules for Bulk Carriers and Oil Tankers" and Part XIX "Additional Requirements for Structures of Container Ships and Ships Dedicated Primarily to carry their Load in Containers"). - 6.3.5.2 The anchor machinery elements situated in lines of force flow shall be checked for strength when affected by stresses corresponding to the rated pull on the sprocket P_1 or P_2 .
+In this case, the reference stresses in the elements shall not exceed $0.4R{eH}$ of the element material. - 6.3.5.3 The following pressures and associated areas shall be applied (refer to Fig. 6.3.5.3):

-$200 \text{ kN/m}^2$ normal to the shaft axis and away from the forward perpendicular, over the projected area in this direction;
+200 kN/m2 normal to the shaft axis and away from the forward perpendicular, over the projected area in this direction:

-150 kN/m parallel to the shaft axis and acting both inboard and outboard separately, over the multiple of f times the projected area where f is determined by the formula where B = width of machinery measured parallel to the shaft axis; H = overall height of machinery but not more than 2,5.
+150 kN/m^2 parallel to the shaft axis and acting both inboard and outboard separately, over the multiple of f times the projected area where f is determined by the formula where B =width of machinery measured parallel to the shaft axis;

-$$f = 1 + B/H \tag{6.3.5.3}$$
+$$f = 1 + B/H ag{6.3.5.3}$$